andrewjahn/AndysBrainBook/docs/FunctionalConnectivity/CONN_ShortCourse/CONN_05_Preprocessing.rst

   If you notice a coregistration error with certain runs and not others, it may be an issue with the preprocessing stream.
 Negin Nadvar of the University of Michigan writes:

   **When preprocessing multiple fMRI runs with conn preprocessing pipelines (such as preprocessing pipeline for indirect normalization to MNI space), if I remove the motion correction steps from the pipeline, I noticed some registration issues with run 2 and higher runs.
 After lots of troubleshooting, I noticed that when I omit the motion correction step from this pipeline, the CONN toolbox appears to assume that all the runs are already coregistered to run 1 and this results in inaccurate corregistration/normalization for run 2 and higher runs.
 In order to fix this issue, in the preprocessing window, I deselected the "Process all sessions" and from the drop down menu picked 1 session and applied the preprocessing to that 1 session for all the subjects and next picked another session and applied the preprocessing to each of those sessions individually.
 This prevented the issue and drastically improved my coregistration/normalization.**

+Exercises
+*********

+1. Click on the ``Preprocessing`` button again, and note that all of the previous preprocessing steps have already been loaded.
+Select ``Add``, and note all of the options that are presented for processing both the functional and structural data.
+Find the preprocessing step to remove the initial scans, and then click the ``Move up`` button to move this step to the top of the preprocessing list.
+Click ``Start``.
+When prompted for the number of scans to remove, enter ``2``.
+Keep the rest of the settings as the defaults, except for Smoothing, which you can change to 4mm.
+Click ``OK``.
+When the preprocessing for this subject finishes, click on ``Functional``, and take a screenshot of the resulting image.
+Similar to smoothing functional images for task-based data, the volumes should look different.
+When would you want to use a smaller smoothing kernel as opposed to a larger smoothing kernel?

 Video
 *****